pylonweb/refinerycms-menus/readme.md

 rake refinery:menus:create_menu title=some_title
 ```
 ### Configuration
-Refinerycms Page Menus is very flexible and is very easy to setup your own models, so you can link to them in your menus.
-To add a new model to Refinerycms Page Menus, just go to the config file (`config/initializers/refinery/menus.rb`) and follow the instructions on how to add your model to the `menu_resources` configuration option.
+Refinerycms Menus is very flexible and is very easy to setup your own models, so you can link to them in your menus.
+To add a new model to Refinerycms Menus, just go to the config file (`config/initializers/refinery/menus.rb`) and follow the instructions on how to add your model to the `menu_resources` configuration option.

 Your model only have to respond to two methods: